 They danced by the light of the moon,

 They danced by the light of the moon.

 By Edward Lear

 This post is more of a romantic inspiration, than a sussed out theme.
-During Miss Party’s recent trip to Maui, Hawaii, she met a lovely, young newlywed couple that had just been married a few days earlier on the Island.
+In Maui, Hawaii, Miss Party met a lovely, young newlywed couple that had just been married a few days earlier on the island.
 They were from Kentucky, both school teachers, she recollects.
-Just the two of them had traveled to Maui to wed and then honeymoon for a week at the beautiful Grand Wailea Resort.
-Soon, they would be returning home to a wedding reception hosted by her parents, with family and friends.
+Just the two of them had traveled to Maui to wed and then honeymoon for a week at Hilton’s Grand Wailea Resort.
+Soon, they would be returning home to a wedding reception hosted by her parents with family and friends.

 Hmmm…interesting, an extremely intimate wedding ceremony (on a gorgeous beach, at sunset) and honeymoon on an exotic island.
 Then, a celebratory reception hosted by someone else after returning home.
 Yup!
 That is going in the “Most Romantic AND Stress-Free Weddings” file!
 Plenty of engaged couples might dream of doing it in a similar way, even if they go traditional in the end.
 There is no denying it was wicked romantic!

 During all of this pondering, she was soon reminded of the lyrical and evocative poem, “The Owl and the Pussycat”, written in the 1800s and beautifully illustrated by Jan Brett in 1991.
 Brett imagines the setting of the poem’s story to be the Caribbean Sea and the Island of Martinique.
 Using amazing detail and vivid Caribbean colors, exotic flora and sea creatures, she transports us along Owl and Pussycat’s journey.
 Between the sing-song imagery of the words and the illustrations you can almost feel the warm, tropical breezes blowing!